SAP-samples/cloud-sdk-team-calendar/README.md

 * Exercise 7: [Automate deployment](exercises/07-automate-deployment.md)

 # Download and installation
-You do not need to download this repository nor install anything from it.
+You do not need to download this repository or install anything from it.
 You can just follow the exercises by visiting each of them as listed in the [exercises](#exercises) section.

 # Known Issues
 All known issues will be listed here.

 # How to obtain support
-Ask questions at the CodeJam itself or open a ticket in GitHub or Stackoverflow.
+Open a ticket in GitHub or Stackoverflow.

 # License
 Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.